henilptel/mded/README.md

 - **VisionOS Design**: Premium dark glassmorphism UI with sophisticated blur effects, translucent layers, and subtle animations.
 - **Folder Management**: Organize your notes into folders and subdirectories seamlessly.
-- **Markdown Editing**: Full markdown support with live preview, syntax highlighting, and Vim mode.
+- **Markdown Editing**: Full markdown support with live preview and syntax highlighting.
 - **Global Shortcut**: customizable global hotkey (default: `CommandOrControl+Shift+N`) to toggle the editor visibility from anywhere in your OS.
 - **Window Persistence**: Remembers your window size and position across sessions.
 - **Collapsible Sidebar**: Maximize your writing space by toggling the sidebar.